fetchai/docs-archived/docs/learn_the_concepts/blockchains/consensus.md

     A consensus algorithm allows every peer in the Blockchain network to agree on the distributed ledger's current state.
 Consensus algorithms accomplish dependability in the Blockchain network and build confidence amongst unidentified peers in a distributed computing setting in this way.

 Hence, the consensus mechanism ensures that every new block added to the Blockchain is the sole version of the truth that has been accepted by every node.

+When it comes to confirming the legitimacy of distributed blockchain systems, each consensus technique has a unique set of benefits and drawbacks.
+While PoW and PoS are the most common, new algorithms are always emerging.
 The following are the most utilized consensus mechanisms nowadays:

 ## Proof-of-Work (PoW)

 One of the most prominent blockchain technologies is the PoW consensus process, which was initially made popular by Bitcoin.
 Miners and the power they need to do the computations required to validate transactions are the key elements that distinguish PoW systems.
 Miners use computer hardware to power network nodes that use processing power to solve algorithmic mathematical computational puzzles, known as proofs of work.
 The miner who completes the puzzle first validates the blockchain's most recent block of transactions.
 The successful miner broadcasts the new block to all other nodes, which in turn authenticate its accuracy and add that block to their copies of the blockchain.
 This verification procedure establishes consensus.
 A new block cannot be added to the network until this data has been verified.
-When a miner validates a new block of data this latter one is then added to the PoW blockchain, with the first miner completing the validation process being rewarded with newly created cryptocurrency, known as the _block reward_ (in the case of Bitcoin, block rewards are in terms of BTC).
+When a miner validates a new block of data this latter one is then added to the PoW blockchain, with the first miner completing the validation process being rewarded with newly created cryptocurrency, known as the _block reward_.

 ??? note